-Currencies with deep liquidity have the tightest spreads which is what allows you to keep your transaction costs low.
+Currencies with deep liquidity have the tightest spreads which are what allows you to keep your transaction costs low.

 Liquid currency pairs give us a reassurance that our orders will be executed smoothly and without any “hiccups”.

 Did you notice anything here?

 That’s right!
 These are all major currency pairs!Remember, because they have the most liquidity, majors pairs usually have the tightest spreads.